Levant sparrowhawk: Description

 The Levant sparrowhawk is a small raptor with short broad wings and a longish tail, both adaptations to maneuvering through trees.
 It is similar to the Eurasian sparrowhawk, but its shorter tail and more pointed wings give it a more falcon-like appearance.
 It is much smaller than most raptors, measuring 32–38 cm in length with a wingspan of 65–75 cm.
 As with all birds of prey, the female is larger than the male.
 The male is blue-grey above and pale below, with underparts and leg feathers finely barred in rufous and white.
 His head is blue-grey as well, with a white throat bisected by a dark central stripe (sometimes quite faint).
 The female is slate-grey above with darkish wingtips and is barred reddish brown below and may show a dark throat line.
 Both sexes have orangish-yellow legs and a yellow cere.
-The juvenile is dark brown above, has dark-streaked underparts and it shows a dark throat line.
+The juvenile is dark grey-brown above, has dark-streaked underparts and it shows a dark throat line.